 - Register as a displaced with the MoMD

-In order to be eligible for the Return Grant, you must be registered as ‘displaced’ with the MoMD.
+To be eligible for the Return Grant, you must be registered as ‘displaced’ with the MoMD.
 To do this, you must visit the MoMD at the area of displacement to request to register as displaced and open a displacement file.

 To open a displacement file you should provide: